madpsy/xpa125b_controller/README.md

 # Hermes-Lite 2

 There are two ways to interface with a Hermes-Lite 2.
 Using rigctl via software such as SparkSDR and SDR Console or by using the serial interface.

+# QRP Labs QDX

+The QDX can be interfaced easily via `rigctl`.
+You need the latest version of Hamlib due to a bug detailed here https://github.com/Hamlib/Hamlib/issues/1196

+Example: `rigctld -m 2002 -r <path to radio serial device -s 9600 -t 51111` (2002 is the ID for TS-440)

+Set the controller to `rigctl` mode and ensure `hybrid` is disabled.
+Use the IP address of the host and port 51111.
+Assuming rigctl is running on the same host as the software such as WSJT-X set the radio type to `Hamlib NET rigctl` and the server to `localhost:51111`.

+For potentially faster/safer PTT detection you could also use the 3.5mm PTT port on the QDX and enable `PTT TX to Ground` in `Band Settings`.
+This will cause the 'tip' of the connector to go to ground when the unit is transmitting (475 ohms).
+For this configuration you would connect the tip to `D3` on the D1 Mini and tie the grounds together.
+Ensure to enable `Hybrid` mode in the controller - this will then use rigctl for frequency/band detectiona and PTT detection from the radio.

+An alternative would be to enable the second serial port mode in the QDX which turns the 3.5mm port into a serial interface.
+This would require you to write TS-440 CAT compatible code for the controller but would have the advantage of not needing to use rigctl at all.
+I might get around to this myself at some point.

 ## SparkSDR